Institution: Makerere University

 Area of Research: Spousal Sexual Violence, Sexual Behavior and risk of Sexually Transmitted Infections among Ever-Married Women in Uganda.

 Stephen Ojiambo Wandera is Cohort 2 CARTA fellow Makerere University, Uganda where he is currently serving as an Assistant Lecturer.
-He has successfully completed his PhD and is currently a post-doctoral (post-doc) fellow (2016-2018) with the ICAP- Population HIV Impact Assessment (PHIA) project of Columbia University (USA), hosted at the University of the Witwatersrand.
-As a post-doc fellow, he will focus on supporting the PHIA surveys in Africa and Uganda in particular.
+He has successfully completed his PhD and was a post-doctoral (post-doc) fellow (2016-2018) with the ICAP- Population HIV Impact Assessment (PHIA) project of Columbia University (USA), hosted at the University of the Witwatersrand.
+As a post-doc fellow, he focused on supporting the PHIA surveys in Africa and Uganda in particular.

 He has worked with the Department of Population Studies, Makerere University as an Assistant Lecturer (2010 to date) and a Teaching Assistant (2006-2010).
 Also, he worked with the Department of Sociology and Social Administration of Kyambogo University in a part-time lecturing position (2011-2012.

 He holds an MSc. in Population and Reproductive Health and a BSc. in Population Studies from Makerere University.
 His Msc. dissertation focused on â€œSpousal Sexual Violence, Sexual Behavior and risk of Sexually Transmitted Infections among Ever-Married Women in Uganda.
 His BSc Research investigated the â€œCorrelates of HIV/AIDS stigma in Eastern Uganda.

 He has researched on the nexus between sexual and gender-based violence and reproductive health outcomes among women in Uganda.
 He has over 12 publications in peer-reviewed journal articles and 1 book chapter.